 ContentView()

 The view is named ContentView and is declared as conforming to the View protocol.
-It also includes the mandatory body property which, in turn contains an instance of the built-in Text view component which is initialized with a string which reads “Hello, world!”.
+It also includes the mandatory body property, which, in turn, contains a vertical stack layout container containing an Image component configured to display a globe graphic and an instance of the built-in Text view component displaying text that reads “Hello, World!”.

-The second structure in the file is needed to create an instance of ContentView so that it appears in the preview canvas, a topic which will be covered in detail in later chapters.
+The second structure in the file creates an instance of ContentView so that it appears in the preview canvas, a topic that will be covered in detail in later chapters.

 struct ContentView: View {